 - Contact the Committee Chairperson requesting to be placed on the agenda for the next Committee meeting.
-You will then go in front of the committee- it would help if you had several copies of the Eagle Service Project to pass out to the committee.
-Committee meetings fall on the Third Wednesday of each month.
-We meet at St. Clare’s Church in room seven, please arrange for a parent to be present.
-To contact the committee chair, please email: email@example.com.
+You will then go in front of the committee.
+Ideally, you should bring several copies of your Workbook to pass out to the committee.
+Committee meetings fall on the second Tuesday of each month at Vincenzo’s on Plum Canyon.
+Please arrange for a parent to be present.
 You must present in Class A Uniform.

-- District Approval- Once your project book is signed off from the committee, your next stop will be the district for approval.
-Here is Bruce Hall’s information to call and make an appointment.
-Please remember this is a place of business.
+- District Approval – Once your project book is signed off from the committee, your next step will be to arrange a meeting with the district for approval.
+Current district contacts are available here.
 You must be in Class A when attending this meeting.

 Please Note: Only one Eagle Project may be presented to the Committee at a time.
 Presenting an Eagle Project is a significant event and the Committee would like to give each scout the time they deserve to present their projects.

-Every quarter, at the monthly Roundtable meetings, the District puts on a special Eagle Project break-out workshop that guides scouts and their parents, helps answers questions- and gives you a lot of information.
+Every quarter, at the monthly Roundtable meetings, the District puts on a special Eagle Project break-out workshop that guides scouts and their parents, helps answer questions, and gives you a lot of information.